bandithedoge/switch-pl/README.md

 * Pekempy - for his awesome [custom icon and label tutorial](https://github.com/pekempy/SwitchIconMod/wiki/Custom-Labels)
 * newget - for sending his unreleased Korean translation
 * Everyone who helped in the [Qcean Discord](https://discord.gg/EyxSS8T)

+# Additional info

+### OMG SZS!

+> Sharing any .szs files is ILLEGAL!

+No, it's not.
+Well, it depends.
+The .szs format is the compression format Nintendo uses.
+You can use it to compress anything.
+It can be a copyrighted Switch menu asset or a cat picture.
+In the case of translations, .szs files taken straight from the console contain .msbt files, which have copyrighted text.
+We replace the strings in the .msbt files with our own versions so they're legal to distriubute.

+> But you could use patches, right?

+Yes, we could, but it's not convenient at all.
+Patches are good for ROM hacks, where you apply a patch to an unmodified ROM.
+The Switch menu contains a lot of files.
+Dumping, extracting, patching, compressing and putting the files in the right folder would take a good few hours (unless someone bothers to write a script for it).
+It's just way easier to extract a .zip to a directory.

+### Who is this even for?

+> All Switch hacking tutorials are in English anyway, and this requires CFW.
+Why bother?

+If you're an advanced user, you probably know English.
+This translation is useful if you:

+* Want to give a hacked Switch to someone who doesn't know English
+* Bought a hacked Switch and have no idea what to do
+* Just want to mod the hell outta the console for fun